A Smart Investment Starts With A Warehouse Management Requirements List

 Get Senior Leaders Buy-In On Your WMS Requirements List

-Once you’ve drafted a list of your warehouse pain points and warehouse management system software requirements, consult with senior leadership.
+Once you’ve drafted a list of your warehouse pain points and warehouse and inventory management software requirements, consult with senior leadership.

 You should not skip this step!
 It’s important for three key reasons:

-- There may be WMS requirements you hadn’t considered.
+- There may be features you hadn’t considered.